mathewdblewis/commandLineTools/README.md

 I also have a folder containing various notes on things I commonly lookup so that I have a quick reference when nessisary.
 I hope to add to this folder so it becomes more comprehensive.

+summary:
+notes:    notes on various programming things
+old:      old code that I don't use any more
+progs:    programs that I don't want in my path
+tools:    programs I do want in my path